top of page

 Launch

-Herman has 2 trails to the top.
+Herman has 2 trails to the top at 9,053'.
 First is the most popular.
-Pilots will make a meet time to drive around the back for a easy hike up.
+Pilots will make a meet time to drive around the back for an easy hike up.
 Second is the steep hike up the front.
+Glide ratio to the LZ is 2.9.

 Landing